I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 She was our pied piper.
 She had a way of casting a spell of contentment on others by her mere presence.
-And her phenomenal weed didn’t hurt matters either.
+And her “phenomenal” weed didn’t hurt matters either.
 Feinman and I would follow her lead anywhere.
-She created magic and danced around it like a divine princess of unbridled joy.
-The following week after her graduation dance performance, Pauletta left for the East Coast and I never saw her again.
+She created magic and danced around it like a divine goddess, like Circe, in a trance of unbridled joy.
+The following week after her graduation performance, Pauletta left for the East Coast and I never saw her again.
 Poof.
-Like an apparition that had come into our lives to change them forever, gone in the wind when we were looking the other way.
+Like an apparition that had come into my life to change it forever, she was gone in the wind when I was looking the other way.

 “Let’s have a glass of something in the backyard.
 It’s a beautiful night,” he said.